syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Scrolling.md

 * Using the scroll bars
 * Using the mouse

-## Set height and width for scrolling
+## Set height and width for Scrolling

 To set height and width in spreadsheet use `Height` and `Width` property in `ScrollSettings`.
 The default value for `Height` and `Width` is `100%`.
 The height and width can be set in percentage or pixel.